openEOPlatform/documentation/join/free_trial.md

 Please Wait until your registration is processed and you see the following Banner on top of your screen:
 <figure>
     <img src="./join0.png" alt="Join EGI user community - process end">
-    <figcaption>Join EGI user community - Screen when the process is finished</figcaption>
+    <figcaption>Figure 2: Join EGI user community - Screen when the process is finished</figcaption>
 </figure>
 :::